Tooth Cleaning | Dental Cleaning

 Types of Tooth Cleaning

-Periodontal cleaning is a cleaning procedure performed to thoroughly clean the teeth. after periodontal treatment is completed.
+- Periodontal cleaning / Perio Maintenance is a cleaning procedure performed to thoroughly clean the teeth. after periodontal treatment is completed.
 It is an important preventative dental treatment for retarding the progression of periodontal disease and gingivitis.
 “Perio” is performed at a frequency of at least three months to prevent further bone loss.

 What Happens During A Tooth Cleaning